TomDonoghue/TomDonoghue.github.io/research.md

 This page includes a narrative overview of my research, organized into different 'themes'.

-You can also skip right to the [publications](publications.html).
+You can also skip right to my [publications](publications.html).

 # Research Overview

-To me, one of the most interesting questions in cognitive and computational neuroscience is to try and understand the biological underpinnings of our high degree or behavioral flexibility, in which we are able to quickly and flexibly react to an ever changing world.
-As part of this ever changing world, the human brain is constantly receiving dizzying amounts of information.
+The human brain is constantly receiving dizzying amounts of information.
-Despite this, it is (usually) able to select important inputs, figure out what is going on, and come up with appropriate responses.
+Despite this, it is (usually) able to select important inputs, process what they mean, and come up with appropriate responses.
 Doing all this requires powerful processes to parse, select, and organize incoming information, and flexibly choose and direct systematic outputs.
 How is it that the brain is able to organize all of its seemingly chaotic activity in order to allow us to systematically respond in structured ways, ultimately allowing for allowing us to do everything that we do?
+In my research, I try to understand how patterns of neural activity contribute to this high degree of behavioral flexibility, in which we are able to quickly and flexibly react to an ever changing world.

 Alternately put, the brain must have some powerful organizational capacities for coordinating activity, allowing for the functional organization of brain activity.
 With this idea in mind, in my work I focus